 25g fresh yarrow leaves and flowers

-1) Harvest and chop fresh herbs into very small pieces.
+1) Harvest and chop fresh herbs into very fine pieces.
 Harvesting is best done in early morning if possible.
-If you do not have access to fresh herbs, then dried herbs are fine to substitute.
-Use the ratio of 1:5 (herb weight : alcohol volume) for dried herbs, and 1:2 for fresh herbs.
+If you do not have access to fresh herbs, then dried herbs are ok to substitute.
+Use 10g each of dried rosemary and yarrow to replace the fresh herb amounts in this recipe.

 2) Place herbs in a clean glass jar.
 If using fresh herbs, the jar may be quite full and you may need to stuff the herbs in a bit.